Areas regulated by the Australian Consumer Law

-The ACL also regulates the following areas:
+The Australian Consumer Law (ACL) also regulates the following areas:

 - bait advertising (s 35): a person must not trick customers by offering only a few items at a low price;

 - offering gifts and prizes (s 32): a person who offers rebates, gifts, prizes or other free items in connection with the sale of goods or services must honour that offer;

 - wrongfully accepting payments (s 36): a person must not accept payment for goods or services if they do not intend to supply the goods or services, or know they cannot supply the goods or services, or cannot supply the goods or services in a timely manner;

 - pyramid selling (ss 44–46): this is outlawed as a scheme, except where there is an exemption order because the goods or services supplied under the scheme bear a reasonable relationship to the payments made under the scheme;

 - liability for unsolicited goods and services (ss 41–42): in general, a person does not have to pay for unsolicited goods or services;